bryteidea/project-horizon/templates/README.md

-# Manhattan Project Flavor Templates
+# Project Horizon Flavor Templates

-This directory contains the templates for different "flavors" of the Manhattan Project structure.
+This directory contains the templates for different "flavors" of the Project Horizon structure.
 Each flavor represents a different framework/architecture choice.

 ## Available Flavors